SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise1/README.md

 <img src="img/CPL166_011.png" alt="exercise1" width="30%">
 <br><hr><br>

-## Step 3 - Using analytic capabilities to show european countries only
+## Step 3 - Using analytic capabilities to show European countries only

-In this step we will leverage the analytic capabilities of SAP HANA to create a view that only shows the countries of the continent europe.
+In this step we will leverage the analytic capabilities of SAP HANA to create a view that only shows the countries of the continent Europe.
 We will use the SAP HANA modeler to graphically create a Calculation View.

 To create a Calculation View, navigate to the `src/` subfolder of the `cpl166db` module, right-click and select "New" -> "Calculation View".
 In the upcoming wizard, enter the name `european_countries` and select the data category "Dimension".
 Then click "Create".